by Melissa Budasz for ArtVerve, at Frieze London 2017

 Penny Slinger Read My Lips (1973) & Bride’s Book (1973) courtesy Blum & Poe, Stand 1, Frieze London

-New York artist Marilyn Minter (b 1948, Shreveport) explores what she calls the ‘pathology of glamour’ in close-up and often cropped photos and paintings of sexual acts laced with cosmetics and food, subverting notions of desire within popular culture with all its trappings of gender and representation.
+New York artist Marilyn Minter (b 1948, Shreveport) explores what she calls the ‘pathology of glamour’ in close-up and often cropped photos and paintings of sexual acts laced with cosmetics and food, subverting notions of desire within a popular culture with all its trappings of gender and representation.
 Minter uses pornography as her subject matter and in more recent work, her paintings reveal intimate moments from women’s private lives.

 Marilyn Minter Ginger (2016) & Porn Grid 2 (1989) courtesy Baldwin Gallery, Regen Projects & Salon 94, Stand 6, Frieze London